-All of the computers we offer have a minimum of 8GB of memory which provides ample performance for everyday home/office use and general gaming.
-A popular upgrade is to 16GB which provides some headroom for more demanding applications and games as well as the ability to have more applications running concurrently without performance degradation.
-16GB is a low cost upgrade that suits more demanding users.
-Upgrades to 32 or 64GB are typically only required for specific applications and un-necessary for most users.
+We recommend 16GB for almost all users whilst a cost effective 32GB option provides headroom for more demanding applications as well as the ability to have more applications running concurrently without performance degradation.
+Upgrades to 64GB or higher are typically only required for specific applications and un-necessary for the majority of users.

 When it comes to memory upgrade options you may see reference to 32GB as 4x8GB or 2x16GB.
 This is because memory is best installed in matching pairs and there are 2 or 4 slots on most systems in which we can install memory.
 The difference between 4×4 and 2×8 on 4 DIMM boards is that the 2×8 uses 2 slots leaves additional room future upgrades and the 4×4 has all slots full.

 All of the Intel 2nd to 4th generation i5/i7 computers use DDR3 memory.
 Intel 6thgeneration and later use DDR4 memory and 12th/13th generation CPUs support DDR4 OR DDR5 (dependent on which motherboard you select) whilst the new AMD 7000 series processors exclusively support DDR5 memory.